Color blindness is the inability to see certain colors in the usual way.

 Causes, incidence, and risk factors

-Color blindness occurs when there is a problem with the color-sensing materials (pigments) in certain nerve cells of the eye.
+Color blindness occurs when there is a problem with the color-sensing granules (pigments) in certain nerve cells of the eye.
 These cells are called cones.
-They are found in the retina, the light-sensitive layer of tissue at the back of the inner eye.
+They are found in the retina, the light-sensitive layer of tissue that lines the back of the eye.

-If you are missing just one pigment, you might have trouble telling the difference between red and green.
+If just one pigment is missing, you may have trouble telling the difference between red and green.
 This is the most common type of color blindness.
-Other times, people have trouble seeing blue-yellow colors.
-People with blue-yellow color blindness almost always have problems identify reds and greens, too.
+If a different pigment is missing, you may have trouble seeing blue-yellow colors.
+People with blue-yellow color blindness usually have problems identifying reds and greens, too.

 The most severe form of color blindness is achromatopsia.
-A person with this rare condition cannot see any color.
+A person with this rare condition cannot see any color, so they see everything in shades of gray.
 Achromatopsia is often associated with lazy eye, nystagmus (small, jerky eye movements), severe light sensitivity, and extremely poor vision.

 Most color blindness is due to a genetic problem.
 (See: X-linked recessive) About 1 in 10 men have some form of color blindness.
 Very few women are color blind.